Njakz12/MERN-docker/README.md

-# Containerizing a MERN Stack Application and Deploying using Docker Containers
+# Containerizing a MERN Stack Application and Deploying using Docker Compose

 IN this project we would containerize a MERN Stack app and create a network where the containers can communicate